pierre-vigier/Perl6-Math-Matrix/README.md

 ### Str

-All values separated by one whitespace, rows by horizontal line.
+All values separated by one whitespace, rows by new line.
 It is called implicitly by put and print.
+A shortened version is provided by .gist

+    say Math::Matrix.new([[1,2],[3,4]]).Str:

+    1 2                 # meaning: "1 2\n3 4"
-    say Math::Matrix.new([[1,2],[3,4]]).Str : 1 2 | 3 4
+    3 4

 ### Array